Overview

 (ii) prepare a written statement outlining the reasons why the university should allow an exception; and

-(iii) within two business days of receiving notice that the ecclesiastical endorsement has been withdrawn or that a CEE has been denied;
+(iii) within 10 days of receiving notice that the ecclesiastical endorsement has been withdrawn or that a CEE has been denied;

 (iv) submit the written statement to the Dean of Students Office for consideration.